Courtney Amesbury-Cooke

 • Motivational Interviewing & Challenging Stigma – Scottish Drugs Forum

-In a 'former life' I worked in the performing and visual arts sectors and have a BA and MA in arts based disciplines, so also appreciate the power of creativity in mental health support.
+In a 'former life' I worked in the performing and visual arts sectors and hold a BA and MA in arts and humanities based disciplines, so also appreciate the power of creativity in mental health support.

 Member organisations